auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 5. Router - The navigation logic of the application.
 It might not seem an important layer, but if you have to reuse the same iPhone views in a iPad, the only thing that might change is the way that the views are presented.
 This lets your other layers untouched, and the Router is responsible for the navigation flow in each situation.

-Comparing to MV_X_ styles, Viper has a few key differences in the distribution of responsibilities:
+Comparing to MVX styles, Viper has a few key differences in the distribution of responsibilities:
 - It introduces Router, the layer responsible for the navigation flow.
 - Entities are plain data structures, transferring the access logic that usually belongs to Model to the Interactor.
 - ViewModel (and Controller in MVC) responsibilities are shared among Interactor and Presenter.